crim-ca/weaver/docs/source/processes.rst

 .. [#vault2file]
     When a |vault_ref| file is specified, the local :ref:`WPS-REST` process can make use of it directly.
-The file is therefore retrieved from the :ref:`vault` using the provided UUID and access token to be passed to the application.
+The file is therefore retrieved from the :term:`Vault` using the provided UUID and access token to be passed to the application.
+    See :ref:`file_vault_inputs` and :ref:`vault` for more details.

 .. [#vault2http]
-    When a |vault_ref| file is specified, the remote process needs to access it using the hosted :ref:`vault` endpoint.
+    When a |vault_ref| file is specified, the remote process needs to access it using the hosted :term:`Vault` endpoint.
     Therefore, `Weaver` converts any vault reference to the corresponding location and inserts the access token in the requests headers to authorize download from the remote server.
+See :ref:`file_vault_inputs` and :ref:`vault` for more details.

 .. [#wf]
     Workflows are only available on :term:`EMS` and :term:`HYBRID` instances.
 Since they chain processes,